 Where the employee does not provide their PPS Number, the higher rate of tax and USC applies to all earnings while on the Emergency Basis.

 If a new employee does not hold a PPS Number, they should be advised to call in person to any Social Welfare Local Office and request

 Leaflet SW100 in order to apply for a PPS Number.
 When they have been allocated their PPS Number from the Department of Social Protection, then they should apply to Revenue for their Tax Credits and SRCOP via myAccount.

 An employer may not make a refund of tax under the Emergency basis.
 In these circumstances the employer applies the Revenue set emergency tax credits and SRCOP to an employee's earnings dependent on the presence of a PPS number and the length of time for which the emergency basis continues to apply.

-Once the employer receives a P2C indicating the tax credits and SRCOP to be applied to the employee and the tax basis (either Cumulative or Week 1 basis) a PAYE/USC refund may occur.
-A refund will occur where;
+Once the employer receives a RPN indicating the tax credits and SRCOP to be applied to the employee, plus the tax basis (either Cumulative or Week 1 basis), then a PAYE/USC refund may occur.
+A refund will occur where:

-- the P2C details apply a level of tax credits and SRCOP greater than those previously applied under the Emergency basis, AND
+- the PRPN details apply a level of tax credits and SRCOP greater than those previously applied under the Emergency basis, AND

 - there is no underpayment of PAYE/USC carrying forward from previous employments within the tax year, AND